What is public relations?

 Marketing is about promoting brands, products, and services to consumer target groups.

-The specialisations within PR are historically grouped according to the principle, “which stakeholders, influencers, or publics are we trying to influence?”
+The specialisations within PR are historically grouped according to the stakeholder principle.

 As for these PR specialisations, I find the classic PR model to be useful: